RAISE: Enhancing Scientific Reasoning in LLMs via Step-by-Step Retrieval: Experiment

-To assess the importance of multi-step reasoning and step-aware retrieval, we conduct experiments with four groups of baselines: Direct Reasoning, Direct Reasoning with RAG, Decomposed Reasoning, and Decomposed Reasoning with RAG.

-Direct Reasoning solves problems in a single step without decomposing them into subquestions, and includes \textbf{Chain-of-Thought (CoT)} \cite{cot}, which generates intermediate reasoning steps through prompting.
-A retrieval-augmented variant, Direct Reasoning with RAG, includes \textbf{CoT+RAG} \cite{rag}, which retrieves documents using the original question as the query.
+\paragraph{Retriever and Language Models.} We adopt Dense Passage Retrieval (DPR) \citep{dpr} trained on the Natural Questions (NQ) dataset \citep{nq} as our retriever.
+For GPQA, our primary benchmark, we use Mistral Small 3.1-Instruct-2503 \citep{mistral2025small31} (24B), while for SuperGPQA and MMLU we use the lighter LLaMA 3.1-8B model \citep{llama3} due to computational limits.

-Decomposed Reasoning methods break down the original problem into subquestions and solve them sequentially.
-This includes \textbf{Least-to-Most} \cite{leasttomost}, which solves each subquestion directly, and \textbf{Step-Back} \cite{step-back}, which applies principle extraction at the subquestion level.
-A retrieval-augmented variant, Decomposed Reasoning with RAG, retrieves evidence for each subquestion and solves them step-by-step.
-This group includes \textbf{Least-to-Most+RAG} \cite{rag}, \textbf{Step-Back+RAG} \cite{step-back}, and \textbf{HyDE} \cite{hyde}, with the latter two enhancing retrieval relevance through query reformulation, making them strong baselines for comparison.
+\paragraph{Baselines.} To assess the importance of multi-step reasoning and step-aware retrieval, we conduct experiments with four groups of baselines: \textbf{Direct Reasoning}(CoT \citep{cot}), \textbf{Direct Reasoning with RAG}(CoT+RAG \citep{rag}), \textbf{Decomposed Reasoning}(Least-to-Most \citep{leasttomost}, Step-Back \citep{step-back}), and \textbf{Decomposed Reasoning with RAG}.
+The last group retrieves evidence for each subquestion and solves them step-by-step.
+This group includes Least-to-Most+RAG \citep{rag}, Step-Back+RAG, and HyDE \citep{hyde}, with the latter two improving retrieval relevance through query reformulation, making them strong baselines.
+Further details about datasets, retriever, model settings, and baselines are provided in Appendix \ref{appendix:experiment_details}.